Suggested Reading:

 This Day, the Seventeenth Day of October

-The Feast of St. Hedwiges, widow, duchess of
+The Feast of St. Hedwiges, widow,

-Poland, who went to her rest in the Lord on the 15th of this
+duchess of Poland, who went to her rest in the Lord

 At Antioch, the birthday of St. Heron,

 disciple of blessed Ignatius.
-Being made bishop after him, he
+Being made bishop after him,

-religiously followed his master's footsteps, and, as a true lover of
+he religiously followed his master's footsteps, and, as

-Christ, died for the flock entrusted to his keeping.
+a true lover of Christ, died for the flock entrusted to

-The same day, the martyrdom of the Saints
+The same day, the martyrdom of the

-Victor, Alexander, and Marian.
+Saints Victor, Alexander, and Marian.

-In Persia, St. Mamelta, martyr, who,
+In Persia, St. Mamelta, martyr,

-the Gentiles and cast into a deep lake.
+was stoned by the Gentiles and cast into a deep lake.

 At Constantinople, during the reign of Constantine Copronymus,

-St. Andrew of Crete, a monk, who was
+St. Andrew of Crete, a monk,

-At Orange, in France, St. Florentinus, bishop,
+At Orange, in France, St. Florentinus,

-who died leaving a reputation for many virtues.
+bishop, who died leaving a reputation for many virtues.

-At Capua, St Victor, a bishop,
+At Capua, St. Victor, a bishop,

 distinguished for erudition and sanctity.

-And elsewhere in divers places, many other holy martyrs, confessors,
+And elsewhere in divers places, many other holy martyrs,

-and holy virgins.
+confessors, and holy virgins.

-Omnes sancti Mártyres, oráte pro nobis. ("All ye Holy
+Mártyres, oráte pro nobis.

-Martyrs, pray for us", from the Litaniae Sanctorum, the Litany
+ye Holy Martyrs, pray for us,” from the Litaniae Sanctorum, the Litany

 of the Saints)